Cuttlebone

 Cuttlebone, also known as cuttlefish bone, is a hard, brittle internal structure (an internal shell) found in all members of the family Sepiidae, commonly known as cuttlefish, within the cephalopods.
 In other cephalopod families it is called a gladius.

 Cuttlebone is composed primarily of aragonite.
 It is a chambered structure that the animal can fill with gas or liquid for buoyancy control.
 On the ventral (bottom) side of the cuttlebone is the highly modified siphuncle; this is the organ with which the cuttlebone is filled with gas or liquid.
 The microscopic structure of cuttlebone consists of narrow layers connected by numerous upright pillars.

 Depending on the species, cuttlebones implode at a depth of 200 to 600 m.
 Because of this limitation, most species of cuttlefish live on the seafloor in shallow water, usually on a continental shelf.

-When the cuttlefish dies, its body decomposes, leaving only the cuttlebone, which often washes up on beaches.
+Upon the death of a cuttlefish, its body decomposes, leaving only the cuttlebone, which often washes up on beaches.